-correlation with the dispersion within classes relative to the separation between classes.
+There are also other observed correlations between XCS's performance and other metrics.
+Figure 6(c) shows the error's correlation with the dispersion within classes relative to the separation between classes.
 The more dispersed the dataset, the higher the error rate.
-Fig. 6(c) plots the error rate against the nonlinearity of the linear classifier (the nonlinearity of the NN is not plotted due to its similarity with the nonlinearity of the linear classifier).
+Figure 6(d) plots the error rate against the non-linearity of the linear classifier (the non-linearity of the nearest neighbor is not plotted due to its similarity with the non-linearity of the linear classifier).
 This metric is related to the boundary's smoothness and the overlap between the convex hulls of the classes.
 If the metric is high, the classes are probably very interleaved, which results in a high error rate.
-On the contrary, a low nonlinearity indicates a smooth boundary and/or low overlap, and consequently XCS's error is low.
+On the contrary, a low non-linearity indicates a smooth boundary and/or low overlap and consequently, XCS's error is low.

-Fig. 6(d) depicts XCS's error rate against the percentage of retained adherence subsets.
+Figure 6(b) depicts XCS's error rate against the percentage of retained adherence subsets.
 Although the correlation is not as notable as with the boundary metric, we can observe the following relations.
-There are a number of problems with a small percentage of retained adherence subsets (less than 80%) that have very low XCS's error rates, but a high value of retained adherence subsets does not necessarily lead to high error rates: when this metric is high, XCS's error rate is spread over a range from 0% to 50%.
-Nevertheless, the highest error rates of XCS (e.g., error>40%) always occur in problems with high percentage of retained adherence subsets.
+There are a number of problems with small percentage of retained adherence subsets (less than 80%) that correspond to very low error rates.
+But a high value of retained adherence subsets does not necessarily lead to high error rates: when this metric is high, XCS's error rate is spread over a range from 0% to 50%.
+Nevertheless, the highest error rates of XCS (e.g., error > 40%) always occur in problems with high percentage of retained adherence subsets.